biolink/biolink-model/docs/index.md

     * [chi squared statistic](chi_squared_statistic.md) - represents the chi-squared statistic computed from observations
     * [clinical modifier qualifier](clinical_modifier_qualifier.md) - Used to characterize and specify the phenotypic abnormalities defined in the Phenotypic abnormality subontology, with respect to severity, laterality, age of onset, and other aspects
     * [edge label](edge_label.md)
+    * [expression site](expression_site.md) - location in which gene or protein expression takes place.
+May be cell, tissue, or organ.
     * [frequency qualifier](frequency_qualifier.md) - a qualifier used in a phenotypic association to state how frequent the phenotype is observed in the subject
     * [has confidence level](has_confidence_level.md) - connects an association to a qualitative term denoting the level of confidence
     * [has evidence](has_evidence.md) - connects an association to an instance of supporting evidence